 To be honest, this is not tablet mode at all, it has nothing to do with silly build.prop hacks.
 This is the first and only Android rom to feature true Hybrid mode.
 This rom lets you scale and project every app, every widget, even systemcomponents individually.
-Remember, android is modular, everything is an app: Lockscreen, navigationbar, dialogs, popups, keyboards, widgets, and your regular apps of course.
-Apps have the capability to switch into various designs or layouts according to the device they run on.
-This can result in a complete new experience as many apps will transform to the better.
+Remember, android is modular, everything is a

 The LG Optimus 2x was the world’s first dual-core cell phone.
 Similarly, the carrier-branded T-Mobile G2x variant was the carrier’s first dual-core phone.
 It launched with great expectations, but fell miserably short for many users.
 Luckily for G2x owners like myself, we have XDA-Developers.

 The most recent addition to the list of device-saving mods is the TeamWin Recovery Project recovery by XDA Recognized Developer helicopter88.
 Unlike other aftermarket recoveries, TWRP was built with ease of use and customization in mind.
 They started from the ground with AOSP recovery and added all the standard recovery options, and then added a slew of their own.
-First, it is entirely controlled by touch—no more wear and tear on those hardware keys!
-Additionally, the GUI is fully XML-driven and can be themed.
-Just about anything can be changed to one’s liking.
+First, it is entirely controlled by t. . .
+READ ON »

 With the newer phones coming out and having increasingly impressive hardware, it’s easy to forget that not long ago, devices suffered from this little problem called lag.
 Although the lag problem has been all but snuffed out by the advances in hardware and software over the last year or so, there are still some devices out there that have lag issues.
 In some cases, these lag issues can even be fixed.

 This is the case with the T-Mobile LG G2x.
 Being among the first wave of dual core phones, it was not too long ago that this was a flagship device for T-Mobile.
 That does not mean that the device isn’t subject to lag, however, and now there’s a way to fix it.
-XDA Senior Member flak0 has released a mod that will get rid of the lag.
+XDA Senior Member flak0 has released a mod that wi. . .
+READ ON »

 Sometimes a device just needs